 When you buy a trusted water filter replacement from PUR, you know the results are guaranteed.
 But when you purchase compatible and generic water filters, those guarantees are no longer valid.
 PUR maintains the highest standards for their products.
 For over 30 years, all PUR filters have undergone rigorous testing to ensure U.S. standards for safety are met.
 In fact, PUR’s faucet filtration systems are certified by NSF and WQA for their contamination reduction.
 So, while a universal filter might appear to fit, even small differences compromise the safety of your water.
 Only PUR filters have been designed to perfectly fit your pitcher or faucet system.
 Generic filters introduce a risk that isn’t worth considering.

 We know it’s important to save money.
-But when it comes to your water safety, what you’re saving on a generic water filter might not be worth it.
+But when it comes to your water, what you’re saving on a generic water filter might not be worth it.
 It’s critical that our budgeting supports an overall healthy lifestyle, and genuine water filters are one of those healthy decisions.
 The only other alternative to guarantee safety is to purchase bottled water, but that creates more plastic waste.
-Pitchers or faucet systems like those PUR produces are still far more cost effective and are better for the environment.
+Pitchers or faucet systems like those PUR produces are still far more cost effective and reduce plastic usage.
 PUR water pitchers, for example, save up to $75¹ a month versus bottled water.
 That’s a significant savings for all that water safety!
 So drink confidently and do your research when it comes to your water.